 Black and Latino/Hispanic workers are employed in growth occupations at lower rates than their white or Asian counterparts.
 Black, Latino/Hispanic, and Asian workers who live in Detroit are employed in growth occupations at lower rates than their suburban counterparts.
 Representation in growth occupations increases with education, but disparities between racial/ethnic groups persist at every level of education, even for those with a bachelor's degree or higher.
-While workers with a bachelor's degree are more likely to work in growth occupations, many opportunities in growth occupations also exist for those without a bachelor's degree.
-About 36% of workers in growth occupations have an associate's degree or some post-secondary experience, and 15% have only a high school education.
+While workers with a bachelor's degree are more likely to work in growth occupations, many opportunities in growth occupations also exist for those without a bachelor's degree or some post-secondary experience, and 15% have only a high school education.